smart-data-models/dataModel.Transportation/FleetVehicleOperation/doc/spec_IT.md

       x-ngsi:
         type: Property
     endedAt:
       description: The end date and time of the event when the event or operation is known to be over/complete.
-Null/omitted if not yet ended.
+Null/omitted if not yet ended
       format: date-time
       type: string
       x-ngsi:
         type: Property
     fleetVehicle:
       anyOf:
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: Reference to the FleetVehicle entity to which this operation relates.
           x-ngsi:
+            type: Property
+      description: Reference to the FleetVehicle entity to which this operation relates
+      x-ngsi:
         type: Relationship
     fleetVehicleOperation:
       anyOf:
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: Reference to the FleetVehicleOperation entity to which this status entity relates.
           x-ngsi:
+            type: Property
+      description: Reference to the FleetVehicleOperation entity to which this status entity relates
+      x-ngsi:
         type: Relationship
     id:
-      anyOf: &fleetvehicleoperation_-_properties_-_owner_-_items_-_anyof
+      anyOf:
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
+          x-ngsi:
+            type: Property
       description: Unique identifier of the entity
       x-ngsi:
         type: Property
     initiatingLocation:
       description: 'Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
-      oneOf: &fleetvehicleoperation_-_properties_-_location_-_oneof
+      oneOf:
-        - description: GeoProperty.
-Geojson reference to the item.
+        - description: Geojson reference to the item.
 Point
           properties:
             bbox:
               items: